wintersys-projects/adt-documentation/docs/Agile Deployment Toolkit/Deployment/ApplicationConfigurationUpdated.md

 >     ${HOME}/runtime

-and make your updates to the appropriate configuration file, one of,
+and make your updates to the appropriate (depending on which application type you are using) configuration file, one of,

 >     joomla_configuration.php, wordpress_config.php, drupal_settings.php, moodle_config.php